UBC-MDS/Workflows_Group_306/doc/Elo_prediction_report.md

 ## Analysis

-We have used two classification models to see how the elo ratings will affect the the predicted scores.
-Using Python (Van Rossum and Drake 2009) programming language, and the Scikit-Learn package (Pedregosa et al. 2011) we trained a Logistic Regression and Random Forest classification algorithems.
-Since it would be redundent to predict both winner and loser for a single game, all predictions were made in relation to the home team, with 3 possible outcomes: Win, Tie, Lose.
+We have used two classification models to see how the ELO ratings will affect the the predicted scores.
+Using Python (Van Rossum and Drake 2009) programming language, and the Scikit-Learn package (Pedregosa et al. 2011) we trained a Logistic Regression and Random Forest classification algorithms.
+Since it would be redundant to predict both winner and loser for a single game, all predictions were made in relation to the home team, with 3 possible outcomes: Win, Tie, Lose.